AlgoRythm-Dylan/httpserv/README.md

 - File serving is stream-based
 - Files do not cache (Although, I have interest in implementing this)
 - No dependencies
-- Streaming audio and video should be okay, but it is untested